skill-audit

 References

-references/threat-model.md- Deep dive into attack vectors, detection heuristics, and CVSS-inspired severity scoring for each threat categoryreferences/report-examples.md- Complete example reports for PASS, FAIL, and REVIEW REQUIRED verdicts in both table and JSON formats
+references/threat-model.md- Deep dive into attack vectors, detection heuristics, and CVSS-inspired severity scoring for each threat categoryreferences/agent-threat-model.md- Agent definition-specific attack vectors, permission model analysis, and severity scoring for agent findingsreferences/report-examples.md- Complete example reports for PASS, FAIL, and REVIEW REQUIRED verdicts in both table and JSON formats (includes agent audit example)

 References